-- (a) If a party is in breach of contract, the other party, after notifying the party in breach of its intention to do so, may deduct all or any part of the damages resulting from breach from any part of payments still due and owing to the party in breach under the same contract. - (b) If a nonmaterial breach of contract has not been cured, an aggrieved party may exercise its rights under subsection (a) only if the agreement does not require further affirmative performance to be rendered to the aggrieved party by the other party and the amount of damages to be deducted can be readily liquidated under the terms of the agreement.
+(a) If a party is in breach of contract, the other party, after notifying the party in breach of its intention to do so, may deduct all or any part of the damages resulting from breach from any part of payments still due and owing to the party in breach under the same contract.

-1 Uniform Law Source: Section 2-717.
+1 (b) If a nonmaterial breach of contract has not been cured, after notifying the 2 other party of its intention to do so, an aggrieved party may exercise its rights under 3 subsection (a) but may exercise those rights only if the agreement does not require further 4 affirmative performance by the other party and the amount of damages deducted can be 5 readily liquidated under the agreement.
+6 7 8 9 10 11 12 13 14 15 16 17 18 Uniform Law Source: Section 2-717.
 Revised.
-2 Reporter's Note: 3 Subsection (a) adopts language from Article 2 and Article 2A.
-It recognizes that the injured party can 4 employ self-help by diminishing the amount that it pays under the contract.
-Unlike in the sale of goods, the obligations 5 of the parties here often run continuously and in complex ways back and forth.
-6 Subsection (b) applies that principle to the case of nonmaterial breaches, recognizing the different 7 interests that are involved in ongoing performance contracts and minor breaches.
-Article 2 does not deal with this because it generally does not focus on ongoing contracts or recognize a distinction between material and nonmaterial 9 breach.
-Importantly, this Article creates an obligation to cure nonmaterial breaches where the cost of that cure is not 10 11 disproportionate to the harm.
-[C. Performance Remedies] 12 13 14 SECTION 2B-711.
+Committee Action Discussed in June, 1997; requirement of prior notification suggested.
+Reporter's Note: 1.
+Subsection (a) adopts language from Article 2 and Article 2A.
+It recognizes that the injured party can employ self-help by diminishing the amount that it pays under the contract.
+Unlike in the sale of goods, the obligations of the parties here often run continuously and in complex ways back and forth.
+Subsection (b) applies that principle to the case of nonmaterial breaches, recognizing the different interests that are involved in ongoing performance contracts and minor breaches.
+Article 2 does not deal with this because it generally does not focus on ongoing contracts or recognize a distinction between material and nonmaterial breach.
+Importantly, this Article creates an obligation to cure nonmaterial breaches where the cost of that cure is not disproportionate to the harm.
+19 [C. Performance Remedies] 20 21 SECTION 2B-711.
 SPECIFIC PERFORMANCE.
-15 (a) A court may enter a decree of specific performance of any obligation, other than the 16 obligation to pay a fee for information or services already received, if: 17 (1) the agreement expressly provides for that remedy and specific performance is possible; or 18 19 (2) the contract was not for personal services, but the agreed performance is 20 unique and monetary compensation would be inadequate.
-21 (b) A decree for specific performance may contain any terms and conditions the court 22 considers just but must provide adequate safeguards consistent with the terms of the contract to 23 protect the confidential information and intellectual property rights of the party ordered to 24 perform.
-25 (c) An aggrieved party has a right to recover information that was to be transferred to 26 and thereafter owned by it if the information exists in a form capable of being transferred and, 27 after reasonable efforts, the aggrieved party is unable to effect reasonable cover or the 28 circumstances indicate that an effort to obtain cover would be unavailing.
-29 Uniform Law Source: 2A-521.
+22 (a) A court may enter a decree of specific performance of any obligation, other 23 than the obligation to pay for information or services already received, if: 24 (1) the agreement expressly provides for that remedy and an order for 25 specific performance will not constitute an undue administrative burden for the courtis 26 possible; or 27 (2) the contract was not for personal services, but the agreed performance 28 is unique and monetary compensation would be inadequate.
+29 30 (b) A decree for specific performance may contain any terms and conditions the 31 court considers just but must provide adequate safeguards consistent with the terms of the 32 contract to protect the confidential information and intellectual property rights of the 33 party ordered to perform.
+34 (c) An aggrieved party has a right to recover information that was to be 35 transferred to and thereafter owned by it if the information exists in a form capable of being transferred and, after reasonable efforts, the aggrieved party is unable to effect reasonable cover or the circumstances indicate that an effort to obtain cover would be unavailing.

+Uniform Law Source: 2A-521.
 Section 2-716.
 Revised.
-30 Reporter's Notes: 31 1.
-This section explicitly affirms the right of parties to contract for specific performance, so long as a 32 court can administer that remedy.
-Literature clearly supports that this contractual option promotes freedom and flexibility of contract.
-This premise is consistent with the overall approach in this Article to favor and support freedom of contract.
-The principle excludes the obligation to pay a fee, however, since this is essentially equivalent to a monetary judgment and not relevant to the principle of contract remedy choice.
-[Comments will discuss how this works with respect to development contracts; it depends on the type of commitment made in the contract.]
+Committee Action: